scripni/chessboard/README.md

 ==========

 # Description
-A chess engine implemented using css & javascript.
+Initially just wanted to write a chessboard using css & js, but I've started adding a chess engine as well.
 # License
  Copyright 2013 Andrei Scripniciuc